 Dear Hurt Wife,

 What you are feeling is absolutely natural and to a great degree completely justified.
-The relationship between a mother-in-law and her daughter-in-law at best is usually always a tricky and tumultuous one, especially so in the part of the world where you are from where couples don’t always live alone and some member(s) of the family, a parent or a sibling or even more people, live together.
+The relationship between a mother-in-law and her daughter-in-law at best is usually always a tricky and tumultuous one, especially so in the part of the world where you come from where couples don’t always live alone and some member(s) of the family, a parent or a sibling or even more people, live together.

 Living in a setup like that requires tact, patience and understanding because things always don’t happen as you want them to.
 A lot of adjustments have to be made.